McHammerCoder/McHammerCoder/README.md

 McHammerCoder is a binary capable parser and unparser generator.
 It generates a parser and unparser based on a grammar defining their input and output language.
 Injection attacks for the defined language are prevented by the unparser through automatic extraction and generation of an encoding.

+It is presented at the LangSec Workshop http://spw17.langsec.org/papers.html#autoderiving

 # Prerequisites

 **JDK 8**